camilbancioiu/mbtk/README.md

 The MBTK itself was already used to build successful experiments.
 Most notably, the `experiments/experiment_dcmi` folder in MBTK contains the configuration and customizations needed to evaluate the `dcMI` optimization for the computation of the G-test, as part of a comparative experiment involving the IPC-MB algorithm (article currently in review).
 A previous iteration of MBTK (see [MBFF](https://github.com/camilbancioiu/MBFF)) was used to build an experiment that evaluated 4 individual optimizations for the older KS algorithm ([published at ROMJIST](https://www.romjist.ro/abstract-620.html), an open-access journal).

-A demonstration script for MBTK is currently being prepared.

 ## Components

 The MBTK contains many utilities, but also complete implementations of algorithms, data structures and optimizations.